 Holding a mobile phone or a smartphone or any other tool, the use of which is not explicitly allowed during the examination, is also deemed an irregularity in the context of this article.
+Teaching and examination regulations, version approved by the Academic Council.
 Plagiarism is also deemed an irregularity in the context of this article.
 Plagiarism means the use of other people's work, adapted or otherwise, without careful acknowledgement of sources.
 Plagiarism may relate to various forms of works including text, images, music, databases, structure, lines of thought, ideas.
 More particularly, the following situations are deemed to constitute plagiarism: